makkus/freckles_website/pages/02.blog/example-static-website/item.md

     static_website_port: 8080
 ```

 Before this, `freckelize` and the `static-website` adapter used the onwer of the `my_site` folder as the user to run `nginx`.
 Now, with this new configuration, after re-running `freckelize -f my_site`, the folder will be owned by the `www-data` user, and `nginx` will be run under that same user.
-As it should be -- apart from when you do development -- as then it's easier to run the web-server under your own username, so both you and the server have easy read/write permissions on the folder.
+As it should be -- apart from when you do development -- as then it's easier to just run the web-server under your own username, so both you and the server have easy read/write permissions on the folder in question.

 #### Metadata: everything else